cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Lambda Exec Role (IAM)
 - grants the lambda func perms to AWS services/resources
 - there are also managed policites available for Lambda
-- when you use an ~event source mapping~ to invoke your function, Lmabda uses an exec role to read event data
+- when you use an *event source mapping* to invoke your function, Lambda uses an exec role to read event data
 - best practice: create one lambda exec role per func

 ### Lambda Resource Based policies